-If you are concerned for your health and for the health of your family, here you will find nine efficient ways that will help you reduce your exposure to pesticides in a fast and effortless manner:
+Such chemicals cause long-term health effects and development of diseases such as Parkinson’s disease and cancer.
+If you are concerned for your health and for the health of your family, here you will find nine efficient ways that will help you reduce your exposure to pest control chemicals in a fast and effortless manner:

 1. Always Wash The Produce Before Eating Them

-This is the golden rule if you want to stay on the safe side: make sure to always wash your fruits and vegetables before eating them, even if you have just picked them up from your garden.
-It is of utmost importance to thoroughly rinse the produce and to make sure there is no dust, dirt or chemical residue found.
+This is the golden rule if you want to stay on the food safety side: make sure to always wash your fruits and vegetables before eating them, even if you have just picked them up from your garden.
+It is of utmost importance to thoroughly rinse the produce and to make sure there is no dust, dirt or chemical residues found.

-Also, make sure to either rub the fruits and vegetables with your fingers or to use a special cleaning brush to remove all the residue and the bacteria.
-This aspect is particularly important if you plan to consume the products in raw form, instead of cooking them.
+Also, make sure to either rub the fruits and vegetables with your fingers or to use a special cleaning brush to remove all the residue and bacteria.
+There are some antibiotic-resistant bacteria which has tolerance against different sterilization techniques but they are only common on contaminated food due to unsanitary measures in preparation.
+Washing the produce is particularly important in eliminating health risks if you plan to consume the products in raw form, instead of cooking them.

 2. Grow Your Own Fruits And Veggies In Your Garden

 The only way to be sure that you are eating 100% natural products is by growing them yourself.
-This way, you will always know exactly what repellents and products you have used before, during and after you have cultivated the seeds, therefore you can easily determine the pesticide load you and your family are exposing yourselves to.
+This way, you will always know exactly what repellents and products you have used before, during and after you have cultivated the seeds, therefore you can easily determine the pesticide chemical load you and your family are exposing yourselves to.
+You are also sure that there are no food additives apart from what you include when preparing the dishes.

 With only several hundred square feet, some spare time, a minimal investment and a lot of determination, you can grow your own produce without having to worry about ingesting pesticides and chemical fertilizers once they ripe.
 Besides this, the great news is that there are many perennial crops (such as berries) that are very rewarding, while requiring minimal work.